New Hampton School

 International Baccalaureate Diploma Program

 .
 You’ll find more and more courses and cultural events and special programs with a strong global component.
 And, at the same time, we’ve become more involved with our surrounding community.
-We’ve always had a strong community service program; we’re expanding it.
+We’ve always had a strong Service Learning program; we’re expanding it.
 And we’re including the community in our course work.
 The Lakes Region is a natural laboratory for studying environmental sustainability, civic development, you name it.
 We’ve embraced that.
 We even installed solar panels on a dorm in the spring of 2010 and my family residence in 2011 that heat the water in both places.
+Our students and faculty are constructing a greenhouse.
 So, across campus, we’re deeply engaged with questions of globalism, sustainability, and the health of human and natural resources.
 Those are the questions of the twenty-first century.

 Those are big changes.
 Has anything stayed the same?

 Absolutely.
 The heart of our mission—the core of who we are and what we do—hasn’t changed.
 We have a strong history of educating the whole student.
-We give our students opportunities to learn in a range of environments—the seminar room, the dance studio, the chemistry lab, the basketball court, the White Mountains.
+We give our students opportunities to learn in a range of environments—the seminar room, the theater, the residential house, the chemistry lab, the basketball court, the White Mountains.
 That hasn’t changed.
-Though we believe in innovation and empowering students with technology to become independent learners —
+And as a school that has been recognized as an Apple Distinguished School, we believe in innovation and empowering students with technology to become independent learners —

 see our iPad Program